hothf/skyscaper-ui/README.md

 ## Usage

-So far the tool only offers 2 inputs:
+So far the tool only offers 3 inputs:

 - A) Drag&Drop of source file and destination dir or click on the labels to open file and directory choosers
 - B) The *move resources* button which becomes available, if two paths were dropped in A)
+- C) Optionally, the file name (plus extension) can be changed via checking and entering a file name to overwrite

 All program logs are written to the lower part of the UI.